3D Printing

 Can you tell me how much this will cost?

 Estimating is difficult, so we generally prefer not to comment on this at all rather than give someone a false indication.
-However, if your part is obviously beyond your price range (a.k.a. a solid 10cm cube on the Formlabs) we’ll get back to you before printing.
+However, if your part is obviously beyond your price range (e.g. a solid 10cm cube on the Formlabs) we’ll get back to you before printing.

 Not even a rough estimate?